- SELLING RESOURCES -

 PROFESSIONAL STAGING COMPANIES

 There are many reasons to use a professional stager, and not just for their expertise.
-It’s helpful to get an outside perspective, since many home sellers can’t objectively look at their home and see what needs to be done.
+It’s helpful to get an outside perspective, since many home sellers can’t look at their home objectively and see what needs to be done.

 The cost of a professional is not cheap – however, their service is likely to result in a faster sale with a higher price, so it may pay for itself and more.

-Cost breakdown, from Home Advisor:
+Average cost, from Home Advisor:

 We suggest considering an initial consultation to get advice on what should be done and do it yourself if you think you can.